Movie Review – Fifty Shades Darker

 I actually liked Fifty Shades of Grey, which was a bit of a shocker; I hadn’t read the books, went in with extremely low expectations, knew the content would be borderline, and was completely outside of my usual genre and taste level.
 The acting in this series isn’t great, the action is repetitive, the writing isn’t wonderful, but there are still positives to glean if you allow that this trashy style is a business all its own, that it won’t fit into other categories, and that it can be entertaining despite its low ceiling.
 One big knock on the original was the abuse prevalent in the relationship, something that I just didn’t agree with; Ana changes Christian, she’s the one who experiments, she’s the one who says no, she’s the one who ultimately leaves.
 And that’s not much of an issue here; this couple tries to make it work, they try to find common ground, there’s less ownership and more an attempt to be a regular girlfriend/boyfriend pair.

 Fifty Shades Darker is almost a let down in its lack of button-pushing, leaving the Red Room behind and focusing instead on the love between the main characters, how they might make it to a happy ending.
-There is still sex, as I noted, but this time it’s a bit more romantic with a kinky edge, not overbearing with an orgasm at the end.
+There is still sex, as I noted, but this time it’s a bit more romantic with a kinky edge and some of the perfect restraint showing up on people around, not overbearing with an orgasm at the end.
 And the plot is muted as well, in that, actually, not that much happens.
 There are elements thrown in to build toward a finale, but you might be disappointed if you wait two hours for an action-packed climax.
 Basically, the trailer makes the film seem more exciting than it is, and the only climaxes we see are Ana’s.
 These climaxes from a woman are great to see, of course, due to a lot of women struggling to achieve an orgasm.
 Perhaps women who see Ana’s orgasms will look into things like yoni eggs to achieve climaxes easier and so that they’re just as good as hers, whilst being mindful.
 There’s always a plus side to every film!
 We see a lot of Dakota Johnson (‘s boobs), we see some attempts at character development from Christian, and the melodrama vamps up with some overacting, resulting in a bit of a soap opera feel, but not one that will shock anybody who sat through the first.
 Inexplicably, and judging by my usual harsh critique of acting, these movies just don’t draw my ire, don’t bother me, and can be fun to watch.
 Maybe it’s because of the naked people, maybe it’s because I expect zero quality, or maybe they’ve just become a guilty pleasure.
 But whatever the reason, and although Fifty 2 is a bit of a step down from Fifty 1, I still find myself unable to warn others away from this smutty series.

 My rating: ? ? ?